Chatbot Development: The Complete Guide for Business in 2022

-You need to know your chatbots audience to build a relevant bots flow, a tone of voice, and vocabulary.
+You need to know your chatbot's audience to build a relevant bots flow, tone of voice, and vocabulary.

 So, if you haven’t still formed your buyer persona profile, here’s a great article that will help you do that: How to Create Detailed Buyer Personas for Your Business [Free Persona Template]

 Usually, if you are working with chatbot development companies, they will help you form your chatbots flow, persona, and logic tree.
-The only thing required from you is to collect and answer the most common questions that you want the chatbot to cover.
+The only thing you require is to collect and answer the most common questions you want the chatbot to cover.